-- (2) Cameras must be capable of recording for a period of 10 hours or more, unless the officer-worn body camera was purchased and acquired by the law enforcement agency prior to July 1, 2015. - (3) Cameras must be turned on at all times when the officer is in uniform and is responding to calls for service or engaged in any law enforcement-related encounter or activity τ that occurs while the officer is on duty. - (A) If exigent circumstances exist which prevent the camera from being turned on, the camera must be turned on as soon as practicable. - (B) Officer-worn body cameras may be turned off when the officer is inside of a patrol car which is equipped with a functioning in-car camera; however, the officer must turn on the camera upon exiting the patrol vehicle for law enforcement-related encounters. - (C) Officer worn body cameras may be turned off when the officer is inside a correctional facility or courthouse which is equipped with a functioning camera system. - (4) Cameras must be turned off when: - (A) the victim of a crime requests that the camera be turned off, and unless impractical or impossible, that request is made on the recording;

-(B) a witness of a crime or a community member who wishes to report a crime requests that the camera be turned off, and unless impractical or impossible that request is made on the recording;
+1 (3) Cameras must be turned on at all times when the 2 officer is in uniform and is responding to calls for 3 service or engaged in any law enforcement-related 4 encounter or activity ${m{ au}}$ that occurs while the officer is or 5 duty.
+6 (A) If exigent circumstances exist which prevent 7 the camera from being turned on, the camera must be 8 turned on as soon as practicable.
+9 (B) Officer-worn body cameras may be turned off 10 when the officer is inside of a patrol car which is 11 equipped with a functioning in-car camera; however, 12 the officer must turn on the camera upon exiting the 13 patrol vehicle for law enforcement-related encounters.
+14 (C) Officer-worn body cameras may be turned off 15 when the officer is inside a correctional facility or 16 courthouse which is equipped with a functioning camera 17 system.
+18 (4) Cameras must be turned off when: 19 (A) the victim of a crime requests that the camera 20 be turned off, and unless impractical or impossible, 21 that request is made on the recording; 22 (B) a witness of a crime or a community member who 23 wishes to report a crime requests that the camera be turned off, and unless impractical or impossible that request is made on the recording;

-- (C) the officer is interacting with a confidential informant used by the law enforcement agency; or - (D) an officer of the Department of Revenue enters a Department of Revenue facility or conducts an interview during which return information will be discussed or visible.
+(C) the officer is interacting with a confidential

+informant used by the law enforcement agency; or

+(D) an officer of the Department of Revenue enters a Department of Revenue facility or conducts an interview during which return information will be discussed or visible.